 In the end, I decided to write about the Newcastle trials, which I learned about from Ralph Gardiner’s fascinating book, England’s Grievance Discovered…

 The Derwent Valley witch trials happened quarter of a century after the Newcastle trials.
 So, I may write about these people in due course as I work my way forwards in time, or somebody else might like to pick up their pen as I’m sure there’s at least one novel tucked away here!
+(And since writing this post, a novel has been published on this very subject: The Ghosting of Anne Armstrong by Michael Cawood Green.)

 Perhaps the most interesting source of information on the Derwent Valley witches is the depositions from York Castle in April 1673.
 Here, Anne Armstrong, who was evidently an equal-opportunities witchfinder, pointed the following people: